-A greater emphasis on preventative care, along with an aging population in need of physical, occupational and speech therapy, has led to rapid growth in rehabilitation services.
-To meet demand, therapy services are now provided in a number of post-acute care settings.
-Two of these options—inpatient rehab therapy and outpatient therapy clinics—are among the most popular.
-What’s the difference between these similar, yet distinct offerings?
-Put simply, inpatient rehab provides therapy to residents within a skilled nursing or rehab facility, while outpatient therapy allows people to receive therapy in their community, usually at a local clinic.
-The following includes an overview of these settings, and how they support the patient.
+A greater emphasis on preventative care, along with an aging population in need of physical, speech and occupational therapy, has led to rapid growth in rehabilitation services.
+To meet demand, physical therapy services are now provided in a number of post-acute care settings.
+Two of these options, inpatient rehab therapy, and outpatient physical therapy clinics, are among the most popular.

 To be eligible for IRF rehab services under Medicare, care must be determined by a doctor as medically necessary.
 It generally requires a rehabilitation therapy program consisting of three hours of therapy per day at least five days per week or, in certain cases, as much as 15 hours of intensive rehabilitation therapy within a seven-consecutive day period, beginning with the date of admission.
 Similarly, to be eligible for SNF rehab services under Medicare Part A, individuals need to have had a qualifying hospital stay, and the doctor needs to have determined that skilled therapy care is required.

-Outpatient clinics often treat patients with similar medical conditions as those in an inpatient setting.
+Outpatient physical therapy allows people to receive therapy in their community, usually at a local clinic, and often treat patients with similar medical conditions as those in an inpatient setting.
 The difference is that patients visiting a clinic tend to have conditions that, while acute in nature, are less medically complex, with fewer comorbidities.
 For instance, a first-time stroke patient with no other medical history or complications may get treatment in an outpatient clinic, while a patient dealing with multiple strokes and other medical issues would more likely be treated in an inpatient facility.

 Outpatient clinics are ideal for patients looking to improve their daily mobility and quality of life—but are independent enough to receive these services while living in their home or community.
 Therapy tends to focus on helping patients restore function following an injury, so they can get back to their normal activities.
 Clinics may also provide other types of services, such as pre- or post-surgery rehab, biofeedback, aquatic therapy and more.
 Clinics are also a great option for services that aren’t offered within the community or school system, such as voice or speech therapy for children with developmental delays.